alekzz2005/studdy-system/README.md

 # Studdy System

-**Studdy** is a web-based peer-to-peer tutoring platform that connects students who need academic help with those who can provide it.
-The system allows students (tutees) to book study sessions with peer tutors based on subjects, availability, and expertise.
+**Studdy** is a peer-to-peer tutoring management platform built to help students connect, learn, and collaborate.
+It bridges the gap between tutors and tutees by providing a centralized system for managing subjects, sessions, and academic progress.

 ---